diem/website/docs/core/life-of-a-transaction.md

 ![Figure 1.4 Mempool](/img/docs/mempool.svg)
 <small className="figure">Figure 1.4 Mempool</small>

 Mempool is a shared buffer that holds the transactions that are “waiting” to be executed.
-When a new transaction is added to the mempool, the mempool shares this transaction with other validators in the system.
+When a new transaction is added to the mempool, the mempool shares this transaction with other validator nodes in the system.
 To reduce network consumption in the “shared mempool,” each validator is responsible for delivering its own transactions to other validators.
 When a validator receives a transaction from the mempool of another validator, the transaction is added to the mempool of the recipient validator.

 ### CS → Mempool (MP.1)

-* After receiving a transaction from the client, the CS proxies the transaction to the node’s mempool.
+* After receiving a transaction from the client, the CS proxies the transaction to the validator node’s mempool.
-* The mempool for Libra node LN~X~ accepts transaction T~N~ for the sender's account only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account.
+* The mempool for validator node V~X~ accepts transaction T~N~ for the sender's account only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account.

-### Mempool → Other nodes (MP.2)
+### Mempool → Other validator nodes (MP.2)

-* The mempool of Libra node LN~X~ shares transaction T~N~ with the other validators on the same network.
+* The mempool of the validator node V~X~ shares transaction T~N~ with the other validators on the same network.
-* Other validators share the transactions in their mempool with LN~X~’s mempool.
+* Other validators share the transactions in their mempool with V~X~’s mempool.

 ### Consensus → Mempool (MP.3)

-* If a given node is a validator, then once it becomes the leader, its consensus will pull a block of transactions from its mempool and replicate the block to other validators.
+* When the transaction is forwarded to a validator node and once it becomes the leader, its consensus will pull a block of transactions from its mempool and replicate the block to other validators.
 It does this to arrive at a consensus on the ordering of transactions and the execution results of the transactions in the block.
 * Note that just because a transaction T~N~ was included in a consensus block, it does not guarantee that T~N~ will eventually be persisted in the distributed database of the Libra Blockchain.

 ### Mempool → VM (MP.4)